 - Too much vibrations can affects the accuracy of the gyro data, and it may not turn out well; it doesn’t handle propwash well occasionally

 I really like Hypersmooth for its simplicity.
-It’s reliable enough for the most part as long as you are just shooting “cinematic” footage and not doing acrobatics.
-Great for those who don’t want to mess with editing too much.
+It’s reliable enough for the most part as long as you are just aiming for “cinematic” footage and not doing much acrobatics.
+It’s great for those who don’t want to mess with editing too much.